 They learn and widen their world through social interaction, play, creativity and other stimuli.
 Therefore, it is imperative that kids must be appropriately and sufficiently stimulated during that time.
 This will place them in desirable positions for future development as they grow.

-Instead of only building academic excellence, enrichment classes fulfil the need to shift to enhancing a different set of skills and abilities: those that make us unique and improve our personal qualities.
+Instead of only building academic excellence, enrichment classes fulfill the need to shift to enhancing a different set of skills and abilities: those that make us unique and improve our personal qualities.

-Think leadership, manners, teamwork, confidence,language, social skills, creativity and the all-important critical thinking; because we want to develop thinkers, not blind followers.
+Think leadership, manners, teamwork, confidence, language, social skills, creativity, and all-important critical thinking; because we want to develop thinkers, not blind followers.
 Research has suggested that such enrichment activities are connected to a child’s improvement in assertiveness – and yes, even academics.

 Let us use robotics as an example to further exemplify our points.